“You can’t win anything with kids.” The famous words Alan Hansen will never be allowed to forget, but in France, the reality is the complete opposite.

 Judging an attacker’s actual goals return against their expected goals (xG) gives us a better picture of how good their opportunities really are.

-By looking at the xG of each player, we get a rough value of their attempts this season, with historical data used to place a probability score on each effort which is then added up.
+By looking at the xG of each player, we get a rough value of their attempts last season, with historical data used to place a probability score on each effort which is then added up.

 Which Ligue 1 starlet finishes the best chances?